 Direct Subsidized Loans and Perkins Loans do not accrue any interest while you are enrolled in school at least half-time and during the grace period.
 If you pay off the balance before the grace period ends, you’ll repay just the amount borrowed, plus any loan fees.
 That would make the loan interest-free!

 Paying extra each month (or making an extra payment per year) will pay off the loan sooner and reduce the total interest that would have added up.

 In this example, paying an extra $100 each month saves more than $1,400 in interest and cuts the length of the loan in half:

-When making an extra payment, include a letter telling the servicer to apply the extra payment to the principal balance of the loan.
-Otherwise, the servicer will use the extra payment to accelerate the next payment.
-If the borrower is signed up for auto-debit, this could cause the servicer to skip the next payment.
+When making an extra payment, include a letter telling your servicer to apply the extra payment to the unpaid balance on the loan with the highest interest rate (if there are multiple loans in your account).
+If you don’t, the servicer might apply the extra payment to the following month’s payment.
+If you are signed up for auto-debit, this could even cause the servicer to skip the following month’s payment.

 Copyright © 2019 by Edvisors.com.
 All rights reserved.